-Then there are those of us who want to be active but a chronic illness seems to get in the way no matter how many times we’ve started and really tried.
+For those of us with a chronic illness who want to be active it’s harder than for the average person.
+Chronic fatigue seems to get in the way no matter how many times we’ve started and really tried.
 On top of the usually daily responsibilities, we have a body that’s working against our efforts.

 I’m not going to tell you they’re wrong, but I get it that it’s not that simple.
 Do an internet search for “chronic illness and exercise” and you will find a seemingly unending list of sites telling you how important exercise is.

 Research is all over the place that goes in this direction:

 symptoms → exercise → symptom improvement.

 You won’t find much that goes this way: